TCR Registration Mastery

 HIPAA Integration

-PHI Considerations:
+PHI Considerations

 • Appointment reminders must not disclose condition or specialist type